 I have seen many website owners who produce page content or a blog post in the 100-150 word range and then complain that it does not rank well in search.
-Of course, if this is the only content available on the topic then perhaps it will.
-However, if there is any competition of significance then don’t be surprised if your thin and weak content does not end up at the top of the first page.
+Of course, if this is the only content available on the topic, then perhaps it will.
+However, if there is any competition of significance, then don’t be surprised if your thin and weak content does not end up at the top of the first page.

-Why would a search engine present thin or weak content at the top of it first page?
+Why would a search engine present thin or weak content at the top of its first page?
 It makes them look bad and untrustworthy as a search engine.
 Do you think that Google wants to appear to be untrustworthy?

 You’re not going to achieve a prominent position in search against worthy competition with an SEO strategy that results in thin or weak content.

 Google and the other major search engines focus on the user experience.
-That means it will rank the most helpful articles – with deep rich content – towards the top of the search results.
+That means it will rank the most helpful articles – with in-depth rich content – towards the top of the search results.

 Those articles are usually long and have depth and variety of content.

-If your competition is producing 500-word articles can you produce worthy content on the same topic that is 1000 words?
-If your competition provides 1 or 2 images and/or graphics in their 500-word article can you offer more insight and make it more valuable for the reader with 4-5 graphics in your 1000-word article.
+If your competition is producing 500-word articles, can you produce worthy content on the same topic that is 1000 words?
+If your competition provides 1 or 2 images and or graphics in their 500-word article can you offer more insight and make it more valuable for the reader with 4-5 graphics in your 1000-word article.
 If your competition has nice video content and you do not, then you will be at a disadvantage.